cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 ### Definitions

-There are a lot of terms and technologies involved on both the Godot Engine and Flathub side, so let's start with some definitions.
-Don't worry if you don't fully understand each piece of these, but you can use this as a cheat sheet to refer back to.
+There are a lot of terms and technologies involved on both the Godot Engine and Flathub side, so here are some brief definitions.
+Don't worry if you don't fully understand each of these, and you can always use this as a cheat sheet to refer back to.

 <dl>